GenericMappingTools/gmt/doc/rst/source/grdmath.rst

 operator appears on the command line we simply replace it with the listed argument list.
 No macro may call another macro.
-As an example, the following macro expects three arguments (radius x0 y0) and sets the modes that are inside the given circle to 1 and those outside to 0:
+As an example, the following macro expects three arguments (radius x0 y0) and sets the nodes that are inside the given circle to 1 and those outside to 0:

 **INCIRCLE** = **CDIST EXCH DIV** 1 **LE** : usage: r x y INCIRCLE to return 1 inside circle